Monday, March 25, 2013

 The Atomic Bitchwax (live 2001)

 Next up is The Atomic Bitchwax.
 They are a well-known stoner rock band which originated as a side-project of Monster Magnet lead guitarist Ed Mundell, ex-Godspeed bassist/vocalist Chris Kosnik, and drummer Keith Ackerman.
 Ed Mundell's place has now been taken by Finn Ryan (ex-Core).
 They first played on one of the early editions of Roadburn in 2001 with the founding lineup.
-I found a mini-review here and only 3 bands were on the bill, a number that is slightly smaller than the 60+ that have been billed over the 3 day event in recent years!
+I found a mini-review here at rockezine.com (link) and only 3 bands were on the bill, a number that is slightly smaller than the 60+ that have been billed over the 3 day event in recent years!
 This track is from that performance, during which they played 'Play The Game', which first appeared on a 1970 Atomic Rooster single.

 Track 3 is from Amsterdam's Temple, which was a small project by members of other bands.
 They only made two singles, the most interesting track by far was the b-side, 'Triple Guitar", from the second one.
 Aad van de Kreeft was in Blue Planet and the George Cash band, Ron Meyjes was in Livin' Blues and The Knack, Cees Meerman was previously in Bismarc and John "Johnny" Frederiksz was also in Livin' Blues.
 'Triple Guitar' is awesome, it has a really metallic feel.
 A third single was released under the name 'Johnny Fredericks & Temple'.